A. Anyone who is elderly, unwell, lonely, disabled or facing a crisis and living in the St Albans district.

-A. You can fill in the online volunteer application form or submit your details by filling out our volunteer application form or telephone our Helpline 01727 830 713 to speak to a Duty Officer who will pass your details to our Membership Secretary.
+A. You can fill in the online volunteer application form or submit your details by filling out our volunteer application form or telephone our Helpline 01727 830 713 to speak to a Duty Officer who will pass your details to our Volunteer Coordinator.

 A. No, our volunteers come from all walks of life and range from students to those in their 80’s.
 A friendly manner and a willingness to help others is all you need.

 A. Volunteering with SAGNS is extremely flexible.
 Whether you can offer a couple of hours now and then or a couple of days a week, we would be very grateful for your help.
 Duty Officers usually give a day a month (weekday or weekend) but as little as an hour or two now and then can be enough to provide valuable help to other sections of the Scheme.

 A. Reimbursement for mileage, currently (40 pence per mile) and telephone calls (15 pence per call) are offered.